 I can't sell this house in this condition, and wouldn't want to even put this sort of thing on another person anyway.
 Even though the Builder sold it to me this way.
 They knew the plumbing was put in the wrong direction.
 But, they sold it to me that way without disclosing this information to me.
 They knew the cracks were bad, but they did nothing till it aired on TV, then they did the smallest fix they could.
 They sold it to me defective, and have done everything possible to try to make me just go away.
 They Blamed all the issues on me and my young autistic child.
 That is How Low Adams Homes was willing to go, they Will Blame an Disabled Child and his toys, instead of doing the right thing.

 I am pleading with Mr. Wayne Adams, Owner of Adams homes to do the right thing.
 Buy back this house, Pay us all our losses.
 What we put down in cash, all the cash we spent on upgrades after we moved in, all the attorney fees.
 Settle with me and let me move into a normal house.

 Adams homes advertises that- "It is our desire to help you have the home of your dreams.
 We are committed to building communities that exceed the expectations of homebuyer."

 MR. Adams You did not sell me the home of my dreams, you did not exceed my expectations as a homebuyer.
 You sold me a nightmare and have no problem leaving me stuck living in it.
 You hired the contractors and built this house.
 It is not built up to State Codes, it should have never been sold to anyone.
 The certificate of Occupancy that you signed that stated the house is built to code, is not correct.
 This house should have never been issued a Certificate of Occupancy.
 It is un sellable.

-Review about: Adams Homes Of Northwest Florida House Construction.
+Product or Service Mentioned: Adams Homes Of Northwest Florida House Construction.